mLeveIST/SIRS/docs/INFRASTRUCTURE.md

 - `client1/client2`: These VMs are where the *Clients* will be configured.
-They are provisioned by the script `bootstrap-client.sh` and they have benn configured a shared folder from the host's `client` directory to the guest's `/home/vagrant/client`.
+They are provisioned by the script `bootstrap-client.sh` and they have configured a shared folder from the host's `client` directory to the guest's `/home/vagrant/client`.

 ### Ansible in Management node
-After all the `vagrant up` command is finished all
+After the `vagrant up` command is finished all
-VMs should be running like such when running `vagrant status:
+VMs should be running like such when running `vagrant status`:

 ![](./infrastructure/assets/vagrant_running.png)